AdaCore/spark2014/lrm/source/declarations-and-types.rst

 Tagged Types and Type Extensions
 --------------------------------

+Use of the 'Class attribute of an object or of a type is not in |SPARK|.

+[This restriction may be relaxed at some point in the future.
+Use of attributes such as Pre'Class are unaffected by this rule.
+As a consequence of this restriction, dispatching calls are not in |SPARK|.]

 A type extension declared within a subprogram body, block statement, or generic body which does not also enclose the declaration of each of its ancestor types is not in |SPARK|.